-As the payer of specific types of trade or business-related miscellaneous income for recipients and provider of other information, use the revised Form 1099-MISC information return, starting with tax year 2020 payments.
+As the payer of specific types of trade or business-related miscellaneous income for recipients and provider of other information, use the revised Form 1099-MISC information return.
 The IRS Form 1099-MISC changes result from the use of a separate IRS Form 1099-NEC to report $600+ of nonemployee compensation (NEC) paid to independent contractors.

 Independent contractors receiving Form 1099-NEC instead of Form 1099-MISC are self-employed service providers, including consultants, freelancers, and most real estate agents, but not employees receiving a Form W-2.
 U.S. payees filing a Form W-9 receive Form 1099-NEC.

 Only trade or business payments, not personal payments, are reported on Form 1099-MISC.
 For many but not all categories, amounts to include in Form 1099-MISC are at least $600.

 Recipients use Form 1099-MISC information to file their federal income tax and state income tax returns, if applicable.

 This article isn’t intended to give you tax or legal advice.
 Consult your CPA or attorney and read Form 1099-MISC instructions on the Internal Revenue Service website at www.irs.gov .